Overnight shooting near downtown Wichita sends two men to hospital

 WICHITA, Kan.
-(KSNW) – Wichita police are investigating an overnight shooting near downtown Wichita.
+(KSNW) – Police are investigating a shooting early Sunday in downtown Wichita.

-Around 2:30 a.m., officers responded to a call near 3rd and Hydraulic, after someone reported hearing 6-10 gunshots in the area.
+Around 2:30 a.m., officers responded to a call near 3rd and Hydraulic, after someone reported hearing six to 10 gunshots in the area.

 According to Sgt.
 Krys Henderson, officers arrived and found 18-19 shell casings in the 400 block of N. Hydraulic, and a “pool of blood” near 3rd and Hydraulic.